Our Jamestown reading recommendations

 A Land As God Made It; Jamestown and the Birth of America; by James Horn; (New York: Basic.
 2005).
+A”must-read” for Jamestowne Society members.
 Armed with unparalleled knowledge of Jamestown’s role in early American history, historian James Horn has written a gripping account of the first years of the colony that gave rise to America.
 From the unimaginable hardships endured by early colonist in their efforts to establish a settlement, to the dramatic exploits of Captain John Smith and his relationship with the two great Powhatan chiefs of the era, Jamestown began the long process by which different people came together to create America.
-Dr. James Horn is vice president of research for the Colonial Williamsburg Foundation, which manages Historic Jamestown for its owner, Preservation Virginia.
+Dr. Horn is President and Chief Officer, Jamestown Rediscovery Foundation of Preservation Virginia.

 These two books relate one of Jamestown’s most fascinating tales: